 Understanding your current procurement capabilities and limitations is the first step to improving and overcoming them.

 Start with a needs analysis to identify the areas of procurement most in need of immediate digital transformation, and determine the resources you need—time, money, training, cultural and infrastructure transformation, etc.—to make those changes happen.

 According to a 2019 CPO survey, the top three challenges companies face in digital procurement are underutilization of analytics (72%), the inability to accurately gauge supplier performance (64%), and underutilization of automation technologies such as robotic process automation (52%).

 Some of the areas you might focus on include:

 - Improving spend transparency and accuracy of spend analysis.

-- Improving demand forecasting and agility to preserve business continuity and mitigate factors such as seasonality or supply chain disruptions.
+- Improving demand forecasting and agility to preserve business continuity and mitigating factors such as seasonality or supply chain disruptions.

-Setting goals is the first step.
-Removing the roadblocks created by legacy practices and tools is the next.
+Removing the roadblocks created by legacy practices and tools is paramount to your success.

 - Process optimization